saucelabs/elemental-next/frontend/docs/updated-tips/66-blacklist/66-blacklist-ruby.md

 By leveraging a proxy server in our tests we can block the external resources we don't want to load by adding them to a blacklist.

-Let's dig in with an example.
+Let's continue with an example.

-## An Example
+## Example

 __NOTE: For a brief primer on proxy servers check out [tip 64](/tips/64-limit-bandwidth).__